pod5AND101Spring24/iHomie/README.md

    property to SavedHomes screen added to big picture.
  - Account Settings PreferenceScreens have been created with their respective fragments.
 A test button to enter the screen has been implemented, but there is currently a bug where the app crashes if trying to change to the Account screen.

-- [Add giphy that shows current build progress for Milestone 2.
-Note: We will be looking for progression of work between Milestone 2 and 3.
-Make sure your giphys are not duplicated and clearly show the change from Sprint 1 to 2.]
 - <img src='https://github.com/pod5AND101Spring24/iHomie/blob/main/Sprint2MilestoneDemo.gif' title='Video Walkthrough' width='800' alt='Video Walkthrough' />
 ![Animation-ezgif com-optimize](https://github.com/pod5AND101Spring24/iHomie/assets/75619539/c1c82b1c-7c73-464b-872f-c83583e54747)